networkx/nx-guides/content/applications/hantavirus.md

 We see a further drop in $R_{0}$ as we incorporate these possible transmissions.
 This makes sense in princple, as we're reducing the known out-degree (i.e. number of folks infected by a single patient) for both patients 10 and 22.

+### Conclusion

+Add a caveat here about the fact that our "possible transmission" model violates the tree-like requirement, at least in the undirected case?

+## Outbreak over Time

+The original publication notes that this outbreak of Andes-strain hantavirus was largely driven by "super-spreader" events.
+We see this reflected in the transmission network, which has several nodes of relatively high out-degree, corresponding to a single infected patient being exposed to many others; for example, the initial infections at a birthday party, or the infections from patient